visseranalytics/tc-jetpilots/contents.md

 - RV hookups available at nearby parks within a mile

 ### Launching
 Most riders beach-cart straight from the campsite to the water.
-If you're trailering a boat or a larger setup, there's a three-lane public launch half a mile up the road.
-A sandy swim beach is right at camp for breaks between sessions.
+If you are trailering a boat or something bigger, there is a three-lane public launch half a mile up the road.
+There is also a sandy swim beach right at camp.

 ---